Growing a Three Sisters Plot

-Interestingly, even more complex polycultures existed, including the Aztecs adding, at various times, amaranth, chiles, and tomatoes.
+Interestingly, even more complex polycultures existed, and are still practiced in parts of the Americas.
+I've read that the Aztecs added, at various times, amaranth, chiles, and tomatoes into their corn plots.
 By understanding the interplay between species, you can come up with your own successful polyculture combinations.
 The principals are simple- if sunlight is landing on bare ground, weeds will show up.
 So fill out the space and pay attention to angles of sunlight, what species need full sun, what does well in partial shade, etc. This past year, I was worried about vining squash leaping out of my Three Sisters plot into the potato and garlic plots on either side, so I replaced the "squash" component of the outer rows with large chile plants- one in between each corn hill.
 They grew tall enough to stay above what squash leaves came their way, and were far enough from corn to get their own sunlight, as heat-loving crops.
 Being on the border, I could visit them frequently to stay up on picking the red chiles.
 Following those principals, you can intercrop all kinds of things together.

 You don't quite magically get the full yields of all the crops involved.
 My quarter acre of Three Sisters does not result in a quarter acre's worth of corn, quarter of squash, etc. Studies show that you get about 6/10ths the yield of corn and squash, which means that if you had 4 parcels to plant, and one person planted separate plots of each species (2 and 2), and another planted all four parcels to a Three Sisters style, the Three Sisters farmer would harvest 2.4 units of corn or squash for every 2 units of corn or squash of the monocrop farmer.
 On four plots, that means the monocropper gets 2 units and 2 units, the polyculture Three Sisters gets 2.4 and 2.4.
 That's not counting the beans, whose yield is a bit more difficult to express.

-If you're wondering...why in the hell doesn't everybody switch to this?
+If you're wondering...why in the hell doesn't everybody switch to this if it's so impressive?
 It's simple.
 Three Sisters is more labor intensive.
 The polyculture is not easily done by machines- it's mostly hand sown, hand weeded, hand harvested.
-Perfect for the gardener, homesteader, or farmer, whose primary consideration is space, not time.
+Perfect for the gardener, homesteader, or farmer whose primary consideration is space, not time.